isomerpages/mlaw-me/pages/Privacy.md

 <p></p>
 </li>
 <li>
-<p>If you provide us with personally identifiable data</p>
+<p>If you provide us with personally identifiable data :</p>
 <p></p>
-<p>a.
-Where approriate, we may share necessary data with other Government
+<p>(a) where approriate, we may share necessary data with other Government
-agencies, so as to improve the discharge of public functions, and to serve you in the most efficient and effective way unless such sharing is prohibited by law.</p>
+agencies, so as to improve the discharge of public functions, and to serve you in the most efficient and effective way unless such sharing is prohibited by law;</p>
 <p></p>
-<p>b.
-We will NOT share your personal data with non-Government entities,
+<p>(b) we will NOT share your personal data with non-Government entities,
-except where such entities have been authorised to carry out specific Government services.</p>
+except where such entities have been authorised to carry out specific Government services;</p>
 <p></p>
-<p>c.
-For your convenience, we may also display to you data you had previously
+<p>(c) for your convenience, we may also display to you, data you had previously
-supplied us or other Government Agencies.
-This will speed up the transaction and save you the trouble of repeating previous submissions.
+supplied us or other Government Agencies as this will speed up the transaction and save you the trouble of repeating previous submissions.
 Should the data be out-of-date, please supply us the latest data.</p>
 <p></p>